mrjackyliang/discord-stonker-bot/README.md

         {
             "name": "Sample",
             "channel-id": "000000000000000000",
+            "message": {
-            "message": "This is a sample scheduled post", "reactions": [
+                "content": "This is a sample scheduled post" },
+            "reactions": [
                 "🟢",
                 "🟡",